parku/docs/api/index.md

 The first few urls are public urls.
 That means, you only need your developer token to access them.
 The last few need a user token you get returned when a user logs in.

+With a user token you are able to access the public urls.

   [REST]: http://en.wikipedia.org/wiki/Representational_State_Transfer
   [JSON]: http://www.json.org/